wxWidgets/wxWidgets/docs/contributing/how-to-add-new-msvs-version.md

 - Update `build/tools/msvs/officialbuild.bat` to support the new toolset version and also update `build/tools/msvs/buildall.bat` to call it with this new version (these files are used to build the official binaries for the releases).
+- If necessary, i.e. if the warning C4535 appears when compiling `src/msw/main.cpp` with the new version, check that this warning is still harmless, i.e. that catching Win32 exceptions still works correctly (this can be tested with the "Crash" menu item in the except sample) and  update the version check in `include/wx/msw/seh.h` to suppress this warning for the new version too.